-Product filtering, also known as faceted search, allows shoppers to refine product searches based on multiple attributes such as price, size, ratings and more.
+Product filtering (also known as faceted search) allows shoppers to refine product searches based on multiple attributes like price, color, size, reviews and more.
 Amazon, eBay, and even non-transactional sites like Yelp all use this technology.
 It can make a huge impact in conversion and ease of use.

-Filters will only display if there are products with those attributes.
+- Filters will only display if there are products available with those attributes.

-- Category — Filters by the products category or sub-category.
-This filter can only be used on the Brands or Search page.
+- Category — filters by product category or sub-category; only used on Brand and Search pages

-- Price — Filters by the base price of the product.
-This does not include price change rules for options.
+- Price — filters by the base price of the product; does not include variant prices

 - Products with free shipping